Computational complexity of isometric tensor network states: Complexity of sampling from isoTNS

 We now construct the one-parameter family of tensors that lead to a complexity transition in sampling, which is directly connected to what has been dubbed ``measurement-induced phase transition'' in monitored quantum circuits~\cite{Skinner2019}.
 Specifically, we take the same circuit as previously, \cref{eq:BQP-circuit}, but with the perturbed gate tensor

 The other tensors we perturb to injectivity as before.
 Due to our construction of $W$, now all PEPS tensors $P$ have minimum singular value $\delta$.

 To simulate sampling, we evolve the ancillas as before in the direction of time, but instead of tracing over the physical sites, we sample from the sites as we go.
-In the general case, computing this time evolution is difficult (since otherwise we could solve problems in \BQP).
-However, when measuring the physical qubits, in each layer and for each ancilla we have a $\delta^2$ chance of getting the outcomes 01 or 10 and thus resetting and disentangling the corresponding ancilla qubit.
-This breaks the bond to the following tensor and for $\delta^2>0.5$ we are above the bond percolation threshold and large clusters are exponentially suppressed.
+In general, computing this time evolution is difficult (\BQP-hard).
+However, when measuring the physical qubits, in each layer and for each ancilla we have a $2\delta^2$ chance of measuring either 01 or 10 and thus resetting and disentangling the corresponding ancilla qubit, which breaks the bonds to the neighbouring tensors.
+For $2\delta^2>1/2$, we are above the bond percolation threshold and large clusters are exponentially suppressed.

 To rigorously assess the computational effort required to get a certain error, we again introduce a cutoff size $s_\mathrm{th}$ and discard samples in which the largest cluster exceeds this size.
-The probability to find a cluster larger than $s>s_0$ (for some constant $s_0$) anywhere in the system, and thus the fraction of samples we have to discard, is bounded by (this time with an additional factor of $N$)
+The probability to find a cluster larger than $s$ anywhere in the system, and thus the fraction of samples we have to discard, is bounded by (this time with an additional factor of $N$)

 where $\xi_0>0$ is again some constant.
 To ensure that the fraction of rejected samples falls below $\eps$, we can take $s_\mathrm{th}=\xi_0\log(N/\eps)+\xi_0\log(\log^3(N/\eps))$.
 Clusters of this size can be contracted in $\poly(N/\eps)$ computational effort, which makes this algorithm efficient.